maxkocjancic-cmd/C-Projects/Counter/redeem.md

-Upgrade for Caterpillar puller with automatic speed controll, and lenght counter
+Upgrade for caterpillar puller with automatic speed controll, lenght counter and controllerd cutter